ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

     oc get routes -n openshift-monitoring
    ```
    {:pre}
-2. Run the following script which will endlessly send requests to the application, this will in turn generate data into Prometheus.
+2. Run the following script by replacing the placeholder `<APPLICATION_ROUTE_URL>` with the route URL.
+The command will endlessly send requests to the application, this will in turn generate data into Prometheus.
    ```sh
     while true; do curl --max-time 2 -s http://<APPLICATION_ROUTE_URL> >/dev/null; done
    ```